A journey of rewilding across the spectacular Scottish Highlands.

 After many years of decline, the last remnants of the Caledonian Forest are beginning to recover.
 The gnarled granny pines, some centuries-old, are now surrounded by new life as saplings begin to erupt from the undergrowth and spread.
 Birch, aspen, willow and rowan glitter these woodlands with golden hues and fungi, in all their wonderful forms, decorate the landscape.

-It's an exciting time for rewilding in Scotland and we’ll explore a diverse array of stories and hear first-hand from some of the experts on the ground helping nature to recover.
+Throughout the week we’ll explore a diverse array of stories and hear first-hand from some of the experts on the ground, helping nature to recover.”

 Day 1: After arrival and introductions we enjoy our first meal together before an after-dinner presentation setting the scene for our adventure.